luk3mn/ecommerce/README.md

   <h3 align="center">E-Commerce</h3>

   <p align="center">
-    Flask web application using REST API to e-commerce
+    Back-End application built with Python and Flask to use REST API in e-commerce application.
     <br />
     <a href="https://github.com/luk3mn/ecommerce/README.md"><strong>Explore the docs »</strong></a>
     <br />